 Activity-based selling is the quickest way for you to feel less anxious and more confident.
 You take genuine pride in achieving the marks you set out for yourself — how many calls you make on a certain day, how many meetings you hold, how many prospects you move from one stage to the next within your pipeline.

 This confidence fuels you.
-It keeps you consistently doing the things that work for you.
-And it puts customers at ease.
+It keeps you consistently doing the things that work for you and it puts customers at ease.
 They respond positively to your confidence.

 The improvement is so powerful that it’s almost unfair to your competition!